-What Makes Induction Cooktop Different from Traditional Gas Stove?
+What Makes Induction Cooktop Different from Traditional Gas Stoves?

 In hot and humid places, cooking in the traditional gas stoves is a hassle.
 The heat generated from the gas stoves makes cooking extremely uncomfortable.
 Induction cooktops, however, don’t generate a lot of heat so that you can cook in comfort.

 Many people are unaware of the fact that an induction cooktop is faster than a traditional gas stove.
-In fact, some of the induction cooktops can boil water way faster than a traditional gas stove.
+In fact, some induction cooktops can help boil water way faster than a traditional gas stove.
 In addition, induction cooktops are also an economical option compared to traditional gas stoves.
-The reason is induction cooktops only heat the cookware that is placed on it.
+The reason is induction cooktops only heat the cookware that is placed on them.